sungigant/Android-nRF-Connect/README.md

 <a href='https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp'><img alt='Get it on Google Play' height='80' src='https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png'/></a>

 > [!IMPORTANT]
 > The **source code** of nRF Connect is not available.
-This repo proveds only documentation and Issue tracker.
+This repo provides only documentation and Issue tracker.

 ## Features